jegstar21/ECE-26400/README.md

-# ECE-26400
+# ECE-36800
-Advanced C Programming
+Data Structures in C